joshpadernal29/arbiter-2/README.md

 -Winner results are dynamically displayed once both players have made their selections.

-## Contribution
--Contributions are welcome!
--Feel free to fork the repository and submit a pull request with improvements or features.

-## License
--This project is licensed under the MIT License.

 ## Acknowledgements
--Developed to enhance the experience of playing Game of Generals.
+* Developed to enhance the experience of playing Game of Generals.

--Inspired by the traditional board game created in the Philippines.
+* Inspired by the traditional board game created in the Philippines.